 Engagement Rate by Follower: Distribution

-- About 33% of brands earn an engagement rate by follower of more than 8%, more than double the median.
+- About 40% of brands earn an engagement rate by follower of more than 8%, which is about 50% more than the median.

 We share this engagement rate to help brands understand their TikTok performance relative to other social media channels.
-Engagement rates per follower that brands are earning right now on TikTok dramatically outpace that of other channels, with Instagram being the next closest.
+The engagement rates per follower brands are earning right now on TikTok dramatically outpace those of other channels, with Instagram being the next closest.

 Engagement Rate by Follower: Account Size